Skip to main content

 • April 11, 2021

-"I got put on bisprolol 1.25mg after spending a night in hospital with a heart rate of 167 refusing to go down for 6-8 hours and then suffering nightly palpitations for days after which were waking me up.
-Placed on them whilst under investigation with tests.
-Whilst bisoprolol helped stopped the episodes for 4 months I didn't realise how ill they were making me.
-I've now been off them for 4 days with advice from my DR. I was planning to switch but do not need to ATM.
-Here's some of the side effects I was experiencing on the medication which have mostly gone away after stopping them, more symptoms appeared over time.
-Started with blurred vision, eyes became sore and swollen especially in mornings, eye twitching started in one eye, then second.
+"I got put on bisoprolol 1.25mg after spending a night in hospital with a heart rate of 167, refusing to go down for 6-8 hours, and then suffering nightly palpitations for days after, which were waking me up.
+Placed on them while under investigation with tests.
+While bisoprolol helped stop the episodes for 4 months, I didn't realize how ill they were making me.
+I've now been off them for 4 days with advice from my doctor.
+I was planning to switch but do not need to at the moment.
+Here are some of the side effects I was experiencing on the medication, which have mostly gone away after stopping them.
+More symptoms appeared over time.
+Started with blurred vision, eyes became sore and swollen especially in the mornings, eye twitching started in one eye, then second.
 Muscle twitches in hands and feet.
 Veins enlarging in hands.
-Waking up every morning feeling breathless and tightness on my chest.
+Waking up every morning feeling breathless and tightness in my chest.
 Brain fog.
-Could feel and hear my heartbeat even whilst low.
+Could feel and hear my heartbeat even while low.
 Heart rate dropping below 60.
 Weight gain."

 2 / 10